Something both ACC and ASD share is we do not like change. Perhaps it would be better to say that the brain does not switch tracks easily.

 Many on the spectrum go through such depression, and even very early in life.
 My first thoughts of suicide were around 10 years old, I remember them vividly.
 Even today, I have those thoughts all the time, yet I have strategies that help me to loosen the grip of Winston Churchill's "big black dog" that is this depression & ideation.

 Holidays are particularly worse for me, and especially this year.
-I'm currently undergoing a pretty profound isolation, because of where I had to move after Troya passed, and as I've mentioned before in other posts, this isolation is like poison for someone with ACC.
+I'm currently undergoing a pretty profound isolation, because of where I had to move after my friend passed over, and as I've mentioned before in other posts, this isolation is like poison for someone with ACC.
 When I don't have other humans around me, I become almost 100% caught up in my stream of thoughts/free association, and it becomes like a jail cell to me.

 I'm really happy to have had so many of you comment to me on Facebook and other places how my blog has (positively) affected your lives, I only ask that you share the blog in return with others who might benefit, and that you would keep me in your thoughts and prayers, especially during this season.